Margaritaville (South Park): Production

 As with most South Park episodes, Parker, Stone, and their team created the episode within a week of its broadcast date.
 The script was not finished until late March 24, the night before the episode aired.
 "Margaritaville" featured a 70-second shot which panned over several characters speaking about the recession on pedestals before finally settling on Randy wearing robes and preaching about the economy.
 It was the longest shot in South Park history to that point, although it would be surpassed later in the season by "Dances with Smurfs", which featured an 86-second single shot in which a South Park elementary student is murdered while reading the morning announcements.

-Within a week of "Margaritaville's" original broadcast date, the online retailer Zazzle and South Park Studios, the official South Park website, released T-shirts and hooded sweatshirts based on "Margaritaville", including shirts with Randy dressed in rags saying "Finger pointing gets us nowhere!" and "We must mock The Economy no longer!"
-Other shirts included the finance company executive saying "Ooh, yeah, no, you know what, yeah, no..." and an image of The Last Supper-inspired pizza dinner between Kyle and his friends.

 Theme

 "Margaritaville" is a satire and commentary on the global recession affecting much of the industrialized world at the time of the episode's broadcast on March 25, 2009.
 Parker and Stone believed many viewed the economy as an important, elusive entity without truly understanding how it works, and felt it mirrored faith in religion.
 The duo had difficulty writing the script due to their limited familiarity with religion and Christian history, and they relied heavily on executive producer Anne Garefino for help.
 In describing the economic elements of the episode, they sought assistance from Stone's father, who works as an economist.
 The scenes in which Stan explains how his Margaritaville blender was purchased on a payment plan that was eventually combined into securities sold to the banks required particular assistance from Stone's father.
 Parker said the dialogue proved so difficult, they were working on the script right up until the night before the episode was first broadcast.

 The Margaritaville blender itself served as a metaphor for consumerism and the tendency of Americans to buy luxuries that they do not need.
 Stone said, "We didn't want to make an episode where it was like, 'Oh, those Wall Street guys took our money.'
 It was one of those things where we all screwed up and nobody really knows what's going on, but it has something to do with buying shit like Margaritavilles."
 The Margaritaville also serves as a metaphor for the housing bubble.
 Parker himself actually owns a Margaritaville, of which he said, "It's pretty stupid because it really is just a blender".